 Wow.
 So apparently Revolver Magazine has just reached their 100th issue and with this being the case and I wanted to take a moment to say kudos on the achievement.
-I’m a long time fan of the comics medium, which I speak about in my Comic Booking It section on the blog, and when you follow that kind of stuff you tend to realize that reaching 100 issues is not all that easy to do.
+I’m a long time fan of the comics medium, which I speak about in my Comic Booking It section on the site, and when you follow that kind of stuff you tend to realize that reaching 100 issues is not all that easy to do.
 When it happens in the comics there is often a big hoopla so why not do the same thing when a magazine that supports the same scene that I walk upon in the Metal Republic.
 Check out the cool cover.

 The main feature of this particular issue is their picks for the “100 Greatest Living Rock Stars” and the segment runs for twenty nine pages and gives the reader a photo and some quick background on the artist.
 Some of them get a little more page space than others which I didn’t understand how one ranked against another and there was no numeric order to the listing to speak of.
 Despite this it was interesting to read.